DSD-DBS/capella-collab-manager/CONTRIBUTING.md

    make dev
    ```

-1. You should see the frontend running from port 4200.
+1. You should see the frontend running on port 4200.

 We additionally recommend that you set up your editor / IDE as follows.